Louisiana Books: The Best Books Set in the Bayou State

 Death row guard Paul Edgecombe has walked the mile with a lot of convicts, but he’s never met anyone else like John Coffey – a giant man with the mind of a child who has been condemned for a terrifyingly violent crime.

 This book inspired the 2000 Academy Award-nominated movie by the same name.
-Keep in mind that while this book is set in Louisiana, it takes place inside prison walls.

 Big Gay Wedding book cover